 But we are both handy and work wonderfully together.
 The house is still a work in progress, but it’s closer all the time.
 We collect odds and ends to work on it over time as deals arise.
 It’s kind of our thing.
 At one point we nearly threw in the towel and sold everything—I’m glad we didn’t.

 Soon we had bush hogged what is now acres of open area, put in a huge 70 x 80′ garden, a 10 x 30′ strawberry patch and built a few coops, a little barn is half finished now—and lest not forget my glorious she-shed.
 This summer Kevin is finally getting his much deserved garage.
 Or as our youngest son says, his own he-shed.

-We have a Thomas sawmill to supply lumber for our endless projects, we have plans to sell lumber, totes of firewood from slab scraps.
-He picks up logs here and there from folks looking to get rid of them, and even blow-downs on rural roadsides.
-We plan to build things to sell once things settle down and I’m recovered from my surgeries enough to run power tools again.
+We have a Thomas sawmill to supply lumber for our endless projects.
+Kevin recently applied for his arborists license.
+He picks up logs here and there from folks looking to get rid of them, and convenient blow-downs on rural roadsides.

 As with any family, we have had our fair share of ups and downs.
 Our middle son had three major surgeries on his spine two years ago, so we sold off our goats, most of our chickens, and butchered our pigs early.
 We spent months in Boston to be at his bedside at the Children’s hospital.
 When we finally did get back into breeding poultry last year, our flocks came down with an incurable illness and we had to euthanize all 68 birds.